Lande21/RolandeUmuhoz/README.md

 I am fond of using frameworks to develop apps and using AI-ML models to mine large datasets.

-Looking for any collaboration/ employment opportunities for Data Analyst,or Database Analyst or ML/ Data Engineer for Summer 2025.
+Actively Lloking for an internship opportunities for Data Analyst,or Database Analyst or ML/ Data Engineer for Summer 2025.
 - [ Willing to Relocate in North America]

 **Skills:**